Optimal scheduling of entropy regulariser for continuous-time linear-quadratic reinforcement learning: Introduction

 \begin{itemize} \item We prove that a Gaussian relaxed policy can be approximated with a single episode by piecewise constant independent Gaussian noises on a time grid.
-The error of this noisy execution is of half-order in both the mesh size of the grid and the variance of the relaxed policy in the high-probability sense, and is of first-order in both the mesh size and the variance under expectation (Theorem \ref{Thm:execution gap}).
-This result should be contrasted with the heuristic implementation of a relaxed policy suggested in \cite{wang2020reinforcement,jaimungal2022reinforcement}, { which involves independent agents interacting over a large number of episodes (see Example \ref{example:repetition}). }
+The type of execution noise corresponds to a properly scaled discrete-time white noise process (see Section \ref{sec:discussion} for details).
+The error of this noisy execution is of half-order in both the mesh size of the grid and the variance of the relaxed policy in the high-probability sense, and is of first-order in both the mesh size and the variance under expectation (Theorem \ref{Thm:execution gap_drift_control}).
+This result should be contrasted with the heuristic implementation of a relaxed policy suggested in \cite{wang2020reinforcement,firoozi2022exploratory}, { which involves independent agents interacting over a large number of episodes (see Example \ref{example:repetition}). }

 \item We use entropy-regularised relaxed control problem formulation to design algorithms that achieve the best-known regret for episodic LQ-RL problems.
 At each episode, the algorithm executes a Gaussian relaxed policy on a time grid, estimates the unknown parameters by a Bayesian approach based on observed trajectories, and then designs a Gaussian policy by solving an entropy-regularised control problem.
 Two widely used entropy regularisation formulations are analysed: the exploratory control approach (i.e., Algorithm \ref{alg:exploration}) where entropy serves as an exploration reward \cite{wang2020reinforcement,wang2020continuous, firoozi2022exploratory, guo2022entropy, jaimungal2022reinforcement}, and the proximal policy update approach (i.e., Algorithm \ref{alg:MD}) where entropy penalises the divergence of policies between two consecutive episodes \cite{schulman2017proximal,geist2019theory, kerimkulov2021modified}.
 By optimising the execution mesh size and regularising weight, both algorithms achieve an expected regret of the order $\cO(\sqrt{N})$ (up to a logarithmic factor) over $N$ episodes, matching the best possible results from the literature (see Theorems \ref{thm:vanish_exploration} and \ref{thm:MD}).